Image optimization for web

 - Ringing: This artifact appears like bands or points around edges.
 It is the most problematic and it is usually the first.
 It is associated to the quality factor and caused by the quantization of high frequency components.
 It appears where there is sharp contrasts between adjacent pixels.
 With low frequency images or blurred images, this artifact appears later.

 - Blocking: JPEG works independently encoding image blocks of 8x8 pixels.
 This makes at some compression level emerges a texture of blocks which hearts the visual quality of the image with an unnatural artifact.
 It may shows up before ringing in low contrast images.

 - Blurring: When high frequency information is discarded in 8x8 blocks, the compression has an effect blurring some textures.
 For instance, textures on the pixel level disappear with a quality factor around 90%.
 This is not important on lots of images, because there is no pixel level textures, but it can be noticeable on faces.
 (Blurring appears frequently with the resize operation)

-Abraia delivers your images with the highest quality and the fewest bytes possible, automatically, using perception driven metrics that tune the JPEG and WebP quality based on the specific image content and the viewing conditions.
+Abraia delivers your images with the highest quality and the fewest bytes possible, using perception driven metrics that tune JPEG, PNG, GIF, and WebP image based on the specific image content and the viewing conditions.
 Forget about manually guessing the good values for different images and multiple devices.

 We compress each image several times to adjust the compression level and chroma subsampling determining which image is the best with respect to quality and file size, avoiding undesirable artifacts.
 Unnecessarily metadata is stripped as well, to get an optimal image every time.

 The result is an image with good visual quality and reduced file size.
 For instance, the previous image (original 354KB / optimized 141KB) is reduced in 213KB (60.2%), without any noticeable degradation to the human eye.